Why aren't they all called “concordats”?

 Why aren't they all called "concordats"?

-This has a long history: Napoleon avoided using this term for his Concordat of 1801, fearing that the would be regarded as a sellout of the principles of the French Revolution.
-Instead, he called it a "Convention" and this tactful term was used by a restored Bourbon monarch for two further concordats in 1828.
+Euphemisms for “concordat” reach back 200 years.
+Napoleon avoided using this term for his Concordat of 1801, fearing that the would be regarded as a sellout of the principles of the French Revolution.
+Instead, he called it a “convention” and this tactful term was used by a restored Bourbon monarch, Charles X, for two further concordats in 1828.

-And in 1929 the papal nuncio Pacelli (the future Pius XII) negotiated a Concordat with social-democratic Prussia.
-When Lutherans objected, Pacelli suggested calling the Concordat a 'solemn convention.'
-Everybody was pleased.* Today it is officially titled a "treaty" (Vertrag).
+And in 1929, when the papal nuncio Pacelli (the future Pius XII) negotiated a concordat with social-democratic Prussia, the Lutherans objected.
+Undaunted, Pacelli suggested calling the concordat a “solemn convention.”
+Everybody was pleased.* Today it is officially titled a “treaty” (Vertrag).

 Why was the Agreement with Brazil not called a "Concordat"?